 - Elasticized back hem cinches in close to keep heat in.

-- 2 zippered handwarmer pockets to stash mittens.
+- 2 zippered handwarmer pockets with reflective zipper pulls for visibility.

 - Comfortable spandex binding around the hood and cuffs seals out the cold.

 - Zipper garage prevents any unfortunate skin-pinching incidents.

 - Hand-me-down label.

 |Ideal for||Casual wear|

 Waterproof garments use waterproof-breathable technologies and are fully seam-taped.
 Water-resistant garments use waterproof-breathable technologies but their seams are not taped.
 Water-resistant garments repel water and protect against wind but are not made of waterproof fabric.

 A windproof garment does not allow any air to permeate the fabric.
 A garment with windproof panels has panels of fabric that are totally windproof, but the rest of the garment may not be windproof.
 A wind-resistant garment resists some wind, but not as much as a garment that is windproof.